 SAFETY TIPS FOR FISHING WITH KIDS

-- Protective eyewear.
+Protective eyewear.
 Polarized sunglasses are ideal for reducing eye strain and for spotting fish, but they’re invaluable for protection from branches when walking into a pond or from lures being tossed by other kids.
 If you’re night fishing add a pair of clear glasses from a hardware store.

-- Barbless hooks.
+Barbless hooks.
 Should a child (or an adult) be snagged, barbless hooks are far easier to remove.
 Barbed hooks are important when baitfishing, and a serviceable option is to slightly bend them down.

 The Women's Outdoor News, aka The WON, features news, reviews and stories about women who are shooting, hunting, fishing and actively engaging in outdoor adventure.
-With a band of columnists and reviewers, photographers and female reporters, The WON engages its readers through a blog format and we invite you to talk to us.
+This publication is for women, by women.

 View all posts by The WON →